 The selection process is highly individualized, and members of Goucher's Admissions Committee read (or watch) every application, paying particular attention to personal qualities and intellectual promise.
 Admission is granted to the college for fall and spring semester.

 We are committed to a holistic review of applicants to Goucher College and provide the following information not as strict requirements, but as an example to consider how you might fit into our academic setting.

 First-Year Class Profile

 There were nearly 3,500 first-year applicants for fall 2016, culminating in 441 new students from 34 states, several territories, and 16 countries.
 Maryland residents account for about 25 percent of new students.
-For additional information about the Class of 2020, please click here.
+For more information, see this infographic on the Class of 2020 (PDF).